Island Lighthouses

 Located on the east coast, near the village of Las Playitas in Tuineje.

+Excursion boats to the Isla de Lobos can be found in Corralejo Harbour.
 There are several boats available, some with glass bottoms.
 There is also a small ferry that crosses the Bocaina, (the strait that separates the north of Fuerteventura from the south of Lanzarote) the journey takes around 20 minutes

 Faro de Punta Martiño